ltcRandomwalk/NESA/README.md

 ```

 `<benchmark>` can be one of the followings: `montecarlo`, `moldyn`, `weblech`, `toba-s`, `hedc`, `jspider`, `javasrc-p`, `ftp`.

 For Bingo, all of these benchmarks are large benchmarks.
 Note that, it can take **extremely long time** to reproduce the results of Bingo.
-We suggest running this experiment in the background, and the results will be updated in real time.
 In our experiment and the script, we set a time limit of one week.
-Since Bingo is an iterative process, the temporary results will be updated continuously.
+Since Bingo is an iterative process, the results will be updated continuously.
 Therefore, it is possible to get incomplete results at any time when the script runs.
+**Bingo is the baseline approach we compare against, while using the incomplete results does not affect the main claim in our paper.**

 If you want to use the incomplete results to reproduce the figures and tables, run the following command before reproducing: